Marc-Hanson/portfolio-two/README.md

 ### Communication

 Information is easily accessible and follows a simplistic design.
-The design is child friendly, pages are chained together and once the game is over the page is refreshed to start again.
+The design is child friendly and pages are chained together, once the game is over the page is refreshed to start again.
 There are no links to other pages or anything to take you away from the game.

 ## Design

 ### Wireframe

-After hand drawing rough designs, the pages design was wireframed on 'draw.io' before being replicated through HTML and CSS.
+After hand drawing rough designs, the page design was wireframed on 'draw.io' before being replicated through HTML and CSS.
 The aim as the keep the same design/layout across all devices.
 ![Wireframe](/assets/images/wireframe.jpg)

-### Colour Scheme
+### Color Scheme

 The color palette was chosen to be fun, bright and exciting without overloading the senses or straining the eyes.